Ssemaganda-George/Ssemaganda-George/README.md

-# Welcome to My profile
+# Welcome to My Github profile

 ## About me
  Core Dev, Computer scientist and a Researcher!